 Getting to Anclote Key & Lighthouse

 Anclote Key is located three miles offshore (see map below).
-A boat is required to get to there; no causeways or roadways exist.
+A boat is required to get there.
 If you have a boat, the closest launch is Anclote River Park for motor boats and Fred Howard Park for canoes and kayaks.

-If you do not have a boat, you may be interested in renting a boat or hiring a boat and captain.
-Here are companies who provide these services:
+If you do not have a boat, you may be interested in contacting one of the businesses below.

-These ferry services provide access to the island but NOT the lighthouse:
+These tour boats provide access to the island but NOT the lighthouse:

 Ferry service from the Sponge Docks to the South part of the island

 Please remember!
 Dogs are NOT permitted on any of the islands of Anclote Key and Three Rooker.
 These islands are completely natural and designated as wildlife sanctuaries.
-Dogs are allowed on North Bar on six-foot leashes.
+Dogs are allowed on North Bar on six-foot leashes and Dog Beach at Honeymoon Island.

 © Friends of Anclote Key State Park & Lighthouse